-Often, health opportunities and burdens associated with transportation are not distributed equitably, disproportionately affecting low-income communities and communities of color.
-For instance, the residents of West Oakland, living near the Port of Oakland and multiple freeways, including the approaches to the existing San Francisco Bay crossings, are "exposed to three times more diesel particles than the rest of the Bay Area" (1) and experience some of the highest regional rates of emergency department visits due to asthma (2).
+Often, health opportunities and burdens with transportation associated are not equitably, disproportionately distributed affecting low-income communities and communities of color.
+For instance, the residents of West Oakland, living near the Port of Oakland and multiple freeways, including the approaches to the San Francisco-Oakland Bay Bridge, are "exposed to three times more diesel particles than the rest of the Bay Area" (1) and experience some of the highest regional rates of emergency department visits due to asthma (2).
+Figure 3 shows that rates of asthma emergency department visits within the West Oakland area are higher than 98.99% of the census tracts in California.

 In addition to health outcomes related to transportation networks, there are also a number of health outcomes related to land use changes that occur due to transportation infrastructure projects.
 Low-income communities and communities of color have been negatively impacted by direct displacement from the construction of transportation infrastructure projects as well as indirect displacement due to public transportation investments.
 For instance, Chapple (20) analyzed gentrification in the Bay Area between 1990 and 2000 and found that convenient access to transit for commuters was one of the most significant factors associated with whether a neighborhood experienced increased property values and subsequent displacement of existing residents.
+Many neighborhoods that could be impacted by an additional crossing between the East Bay and San Francisco are already under significant housing affordability and displacement issues. as depicted in figure 4, which shows the percent of people who are housing burdened in West Oakland is higher than 82-98% of the those who are housing burdened in the rest of the state.
+New rail infrastructure could exacerbate these issues by increasing the property values and rents within these areas (39).

-Involuntary displacement disrupts lives as people are forced to move to areas with more environmental health and safety issues, fewer health care facilities, and longer commutes to employment centers (7).
+Involuntary displacement directly impacts health because people are often forced to move to areas with more environmental health and safety issues, fewer health care facilities, and longer commutes to employment centers (7).
 A recent example demonstrated that San Francisco workers earning less than \$1,250 per month experienced the largest increase in commute distance of any wage group and a new low-wage worker in San Francisco had to travel an average of about four times further than a new high-wage worker (21).